lloesche/ninja-kochtabelle/README.md

 # Ninja Air Fryer Kochtabelle

 I've transferred the German recipes from the official guidebook to this website to quickly access them without dealing with the deteriorating paper manual.
-All recipes are the property of SharkNinja, Inc. The rest of this repo is in German language.
+All recipes are the property of SharkNinja, Inc. The rest of this repo is in German.

 Ich habe die Rezepte aus dem offiziellen Handbuch auf diese Website übertragen, um sie schnell abrufen zu können.
 Alle Rezepte und Angaben sind Eigentum von SharkNinja, Inc.